 Further, respondents were asked whether they recognize the cause of their emotions and the impact on achievements in the SACCO, 69.5% were in agreement that they recognize the cause of their emotions and the impact on achievements in the SACCO, 18.2% strongly agreed that they recognize the cause of their emotions and the impact on achievements in the SACCO while 1.9% disagreed while 10.4% was not sure whether they recognize the cause of their emotions and the impact on achievements in the SACCO.
 There were varied findings as to whether the respondents would not feel guilty if they were to leave the SACCO then.
-Findings showed 34.4% were in agreement that would not feel guilty if they were to leave the SACCO, 13.6% strongly agreed that would not feel guilty if they were to leave the SACCO, 18.8% neither agreed nor disagreed whether they would feel guilty if they were to leave the SACCO, 24.7% were in disagreement while 8.4% strongly disagreed that would not feel guilty if they were to leave the SACCO.
+Findings showed 34.4% were in agreement that would not feel guilty if they were to leave the SACCO, 13.6% strongly agreed that would not feel guilty if they were to leave the SACCO, 18.8% neither agreed nor disagreed whether they would feel guilty if they were to leave the SACCO, 18.8% neither agreed nor disagreed whether they would feel guilty if they were to leave the SACCO.
 It was also found that most respondents (71.7%) were optimistic of their current SACCO with only 15.6% remaining neutral.